d893a/local-ml-models/README.md

 ## Hardware

+LLM inference prefill (preprocessing) is compute-bound: The number of processing cores matter most.
+In case of CPU inference CPU clock frequency, then the L3 and L1 cache size.
+Token generation is memory bandwidth-bound:
+Higher memory throughput results in faster token generation.

+GPUs have both high computing power and high memory bandwidth.
+A GPU with even a small amount of memory can accelerate inference speeds considerably.

+The system RAM should be large enough to accommodate the model plus the context.
+If the system RAM is insufficient, then swapping to (relatively slow) SSD will degrade overall performance.

 The following hardware configurations are considered:
 -   CPU only
--   CPU + GPU (The model plus context fits into the GPU VRAM)
+-   CPU + GPU: The model plus context fits into the GPU VRAM
--   Hybrid CPU + GPU, including embedded (Mini PC) solutions.
+-   Hybrid CPU + GPU, including mobile (laptop, mini PC) solutions.
 The model plus context fits into the CPU memory, but does not fit into the GPU VRAM.

 ### CPU only

-In CPU inference prefill (preprocessing) is compute-bound: The number or cores matter most, then CPU clock frequency, then the L3 and L1 cache size.
-Token generation is memory bandwidth-bound: higher memory throughput results in faster token generation.
-The RAM should be large enough to accommodate the model plus the context.

 In this assessment only AMD CPUs are examined.